iq-coryp/documentation-testing/pages/concepts/user-manager.md

 As Sam Smith does not have a specified Security Role with Edmonton, the Security Role is passed down or **inherited** from parent to child and Sam acquires a Regional Manager Security Role for Alberta and Edmonton.

-### Security Roles vs Security Roles (RQ)
+### Relationship Between Security Roles in User Manager and RQ

 Security roles in RQ are made up of security modules and are assigned to employees, who are limited to a single security role.

-Security Roles, in contrast, are made up of Permissions and are assigned to Users who many have multiple Roles.
+Security Roles in User Manager are made up of Permissions and are assigned to Users who may have multiple Roles.

+Additionally, Security Roles in User Manager are intended to span the entire iQmetrix ecosystem and security roles in RQ are specific to RQ.

 To learn more about security roles in RQ, see {{securityrolesetup}}.